riedelcastro/thebibbrag/README.md

 The Bib Brag
 ============

-A simple tool for converting your bib file into html.
+A simple tool for converting your bib file into html pages.

 An example output can be seen [here](http://riedelcastro.github.com/publications/all.html).
 To generate this output I ran the command